 Reports: All Channels

 The All Channels report is all about volume, but it also helps you get a handle on just how busy the help desk is.
 More importantly, you're able to really dive in to see what type of issues keep popping up.
-Check out Reporting Definitions and Scenarios for the scoop on how these metrics are calculated.
+This article explains the metrics you'll find in the All Channels report.

 Just how much work are we really doing these days?

 From total conversations to your busiest day, each metric provides different insights.
-Why was Monday so busy?
+Why was Tuesday so busy?
 Was there an outage or an issue with our product?
-It looks like we helped more customers this month than last, why was that?
+It looks like we helped a lot more customers this month than last, why was that?

 Do we need to shuffle support schedules a bit?